RAttab/reflect/README.md

 ## Why? ##

-The world of C++ already has several excellent reflection systems so why build a new one?
+C++ already has several excellent reflection systems so why build a new one?
 To put it simply, Reflect does things differently:

 * It reflects functions
 * It uses a macro-based type description DSL (domain-specific language)